 Date of issuance of ruling: November 23, 2016

-This is in response to your request for an advance ruling on the tariff classification of LambPOD + Base POD10SM, manufactured/exported by 7 A.M.
+This is in response to your request for an advance ruling on the tariff classification of NIDO ND100, manufactured/exported by 7 A.M.
 Enfants, NY, USA.

 |Effective Date:||November 23, 2016|

-Known as LambPOD+Base size POD10SM, the product submitted acts as a snowsuit for infants 0-18 months of age.
-It is unisex; has a hood, and a removable front part with an imitation sheep’s wool lining that may be used separately as a blanket; and is 100% synthetic fibre, machine-washable, and designed to be mounted upon any stroller or car seat.
-Anti slip back panel helps to keep it in place, having slits for straps as well as a detachable section for easier access to harness.
+Known as “Nido”, the product submitted acts as a snowsuit for infants 0-18 months of age.
+It is unisex; has a hood, and sleeves for the legs; allows for several ways to bundle up the child; and is quilted, 100% polyester, machine-washable, and designed to be mounted upon a stroller or car seat.
+An oval opening in the back allows easy access to harness.

 Analysis and Justification

 Under Legal Note 4(a) to Chapter 62, the expression “babies’ garments and clothing accessories” means articles for young children of a body height not exceeding 86 cm.
-The product submitted acts as a coat for infants, has a hood and provides cold weather protection; from its aspect and function, it is considered a babies’ coat or snowsuit of Heading 62.09.
+The product submitted acts as a snowsuit for infants, provides cold weather protection, and has a hood and sleeves for the legs; from its aspect and function, it is considered a babies’ coat or snowsuit of Heading 62.09.